COB/Informal Recruitment is another great way to explore Panhellenic sorority membership!

 COB Testimony - Kali Villaluna

-My name is Kali Villaluna and I am Panhellenic’s VP of Recruitment Programming.
-I am so honored to have a role on the Panhellenic Executive Board and have a voice in this year’s recruitment processes!
+My name is Kali Villaluna and I was Panhellenic’s VP of Recruitment Programming this past executive year.
+I was so honored to have a role on the Panhellenic Executive Board and have a voice in this past year’s recruitment process!
 With that being said, I had a unique journey to get to where I am today.

 In 2021, I participated in Primary Recruitment all the way to the end and decided to single intentional preference, which means I chose to list only one sorority on my preference card.
 Unfortunately, I did not have the happiest Bid Day and was not given a bid from that sorority.
 But to this day, I do not regret my decision and believe that everything works out the way it should.